-So it forced to block a gently flowing river which later on embarked its waters to merge all the highlands to form the Current 28 Islands and 1 man made island making the total of 29 islands.
+So it was forced to block a gently flowing river which later on embarked its waters to merge all the highlands to form the Current 28 Islands and 1 man-made island making the total of 29 islands.

 How to Access Lake Bunyonyi?

-If your in Kampala or Entebbe you will have a long drive of about 6-7 hours to a little town of Kabale; and if you’re in kigali it’s about 3-4 hours.
+If you’re in Kampala or Entebbe you will have a long drive of about 6-7 hours to the little town of Kabale, and if you’re in Kigali it’s about 3-4 hours.

 You can choose to access it with Us or A bus and there are Boda Bodas, the motorcycle taxis, to bring you anywhere you need to go.